GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-A return message is sent back to the sender `control/actionResult /resources/loadHRTF <string HRTF_id> <boolean loaded> <string description>`, indicating `loaded=true`if the HTYF is successfuly loaded and `loaded=false` if not.
+`control/actionResult /resources/loadHRTF <string HRTF_id> <boolean loaded> <string description>`

+The return confirmation refers to the `HRTF_id`,indicating `loaded=true`if the HTYF is successfuly loaded and `loaded=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, it sends an echo to all subscribers excepting the sender: `/resources/loadHRTF <string HRTF_id> <string HRTF_SOFAFile_path> <float spatialResolution>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/loadHRTF HRTF1 c:/tmp/hrtf.sofa 5`
+BeRTA receives and echoes back to all subscribiers but the sender: `/resources/loadHRTF HRTF1 c:/tmp/hrtf.sofa 5`

 BeRTA sends back to the sender: `control actionResult /resources/loadHRTF HRTF1 true HRTF HRTF1 loaded successfully, with a spatial resolution of 5, from the file: c:/tmp/hrtf.sofa` or `control actionResult /resources/loadHRTF HRTF1 false HRTF sofa file couldn't be loaded from HRTF1;`.

-BeRTA sends an echo to all subscribiers excepting the sender: `/resources/loadHRTF HRTF1 c:/tmp/hrtf.sofa 5`

 <!----------------------------------------------------------------------------------->
 ---